 The quiet running pumps may be a bit pricier, but you cannot put a price to the peace you will enjoy every day.

-However, you may opt to replace the noisy pump with a quiet pool pump, or alternatively, you can hire a professional handyman to fix the problem for you.
+Finally, if the pump is still making noise after checking these things, it may be time to replace the entire pump with a quiet pool pump, or alternatively, you can hire a professional handyman to fix the problem for you.

 Meet Mike O’Connor, (a DIY enthusiast), living in Cincinnati, a city ranked as the noisiest in the USA.

 As a work from home dad, I have a first hand experience of how noise can truly affect your well being.

 Soundproofing isn’t something that should be taken as a hobby, it should be a skill that every homeowner should be equipped with.